sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-RMM-part.md

                         invalidate_block(&s2_ctx, map_addr);
                 }
         }
 ```

 As shown in the code, RMI for mapping the NS memory doesn't require a physical
 page address because host_s2tte already provides the address and additional
-attributes required to map the page from the RMM.
+attributes required to map IPA.
+When the target s2tte RIPAS is set as unassigned,
+it can create valid s2tte for untrusted mapping.

 ```cpp
 /*